Best kids fitness tracker Android Central 2021

 - Only suitable for younger kids

-If you're on an extremely tight budget, this fitness tracker is the cheapest of the bunch and while it doesn't have big brand name clout behind it, the watch is highly rated on sites like Amazon with previous buyers noting that they love its simplicity and say it works well.
+If you're on an extremely tight budget, this fitness tracker is the cheapest of the bunch.
+While it doesn't have big brand name clout behind it, the watch is highly rated on sites like Amazon, with previous buyers noting that they love its simplicity and saying that it works well.

-Interestingly, the BIGGERFIVE even tracks more stats than the others, though it's unclear how accurate the data is, including activity and sleep as well as heart rate, distance traveled, and calories burned.
-It has 10+ activity and sport modes as well, which is great for kids who are involved in training or sports, including walking, running, bicycle, dance, basketball, football, tennis, climbing, and workout.
+Interestingly, the BIGGERFIVE even tracks more stats than the others.
+However, it's unclear how accurate the data is, including activity and sleep and heart rate, distance traveled, and calories burned.
+It has 10+ activity and sport modes, which is great for kids involved in training or sports, including walking, running, bicycle, dance, basketball, football, tennis, climbing, and workout.

-Monitor stats on the device itself or using the VeryFitPro, which is available for both Android and iOS devices.
-There, you can also set silent wake-up alarms (though which kid needs an alarm to wake up before their parents?) as well as call and message notifications from a connected smartphone and social media sites like Facebook, LinkedIn, WhatsApp, Instagram, and Twitter.
-You can set up to 10 alarm clocks, which is great for reminding kids not just to get active but to also do things like drink water, take medications, and more.
+Monitor stats on the device itself or use the VeryFitPro, available for both Android and iOS devices.
+There, you can also set silent wake-up alarms (though which kid needs an alarm to wake up before their parents?) and call and message notifications from a connected smartphone and social media sites like Facebook, LinkedIn, WhatsApp, Instagram, and Twitter.
+You can set up to 10 alarm clocks, which is great for reminding kids to get active and do things like drink water, take medications, and more.